-II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, ^(Core) II.A.3.a).(1) The program director must demonstrate ongoing education and acquisition of skills and knowledge in brain injury medicine and related fields. ^(Core) individual spend medicine and re the role and res graduate medic becific Background and Intent: The Review Committee recommends that an I two years as a faculty member in an ACGME-accredited neurology, physical shabilitation, or psychiatry residency or fellowship program prior to taking on ponsibilities of program director.
-This would allow an individual to gain al education expertise, as well as institutional credibility to direct the fellowship ppliance with the Program Requirements.
-II.A.3.b) must include current certification in the subspecialty for which they are the program director by the American Board of Physical Medicine and Rehabilitation or the American Board of Psychiatry and Neurology, or subspecialty qualifications that are acceptable to the Review Committee. ^(Core) [Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty] II.A.4.
-Program Director Responsibilities The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care. ^(Core) II.A.4.a) The program director must: II.A.4.a).(1) be a role model of professionalism; ^(Core) nd Intent: The program director, as the leader of the program, must serve
+II.A.3.a) must include subspecialty expertise and qualifications acceptable to the Review Committee; and, (Core)

+The program director must demonstrate ongoing education and acquisition of skills and knowledge in brain injury medicine and related fields.
+(Core)

+Subspecialty-Specific Background and Intent: The Review Committee recommends that an individual spend two years as a faculty member in an ACGME-accredited neurology, physical medicine and rehabilitation, or psychiatry residency or fellowship program prior to taking on the role and responsibilities of program director.
+This would allow an individual to gain graduate medical education expertise, as well as institutional credibility to direct the fellowship and ensure compliance with the Program Requirements.

+Time spent in fellowship education would not count towards the two years of experience as an active faculty member.

+II.A.3.b)

+must include current certification in the subspecialty for which they are the program director by the American Board of Physical Medicine and Rehabilitation or the American Board of Psychiatry and Neurology, or subspecialty qualifications that are acceptable to the Review Committee.
+(Core)

+[Note that while the Common Program Requirements deem certification by a certifying board of the American Osteopathic Association (AOA) acceptable, there is no AOA board that offers certification in this subspecialty]

+II.A.4.
+Program Director Responsibilities

+The program director must have responsibility, authority, and accountability for: administration and operations; teaching and scholarly activity; fellow recruitment and selection, evaluation, and promotion of fellows, and disciplinary action; supervision of fellows; and fellow education in the context of patient care.
+(Core)

+II.A.4.a) The program director must:

+II.A.4.a).(1) be a role model of professionalism; (Core)